Tristan971/EasyFXML/README.md

 ## Basics

-The idea of EasyFXML is to leverage the current MVC model for front-end components and apply it to _JavaFX_ to avoid proper separation of concerns and lifecycle management.
+The idea of EasyFXML is to leverage the current MVC model for front-end components and apply it to _JavaFX_ to enable proper separation of concerns and lifecycle management in applications.

 There are two core parts defining a visual element (an `FxmlNode`, hereafter):
 - Its view, an FXML file described by an `FxmlFile`, that is, a `String` supplier that is in charge of providing the path to the view file as a classpath resource.